ranocha/2024_serre_green_naghdi/README.md

 We develop structure-preserving numerical methods for the Serre-Green-Naghdi equations, a model for weakly dispersive free-surface waves.
-We consider both the classical form, embedding a non-linear elliptic operator, and a hyperbolic approximation of the equations.
+We consider both the classical form, requiring the inversion of a non-linear elliptic operator, and a hyperbolic approximation of the equations, allowing fully explicit time stepping.
 Systems for both flat and variable topography are studied.
 Our novel numerical methods conserve both the total water mass and the total energy.
 In addition, the methods for the original Serre-Green-Naghdi equations